augustash/ash_jquery/README.md

 # Description

 This extension adds jQuery and enabled no-conflict mode so that it will play nicely with Magento's prototype installation.
+Users may enable jQuery on frontend and/or administration area.

 Installation
 ------------